-Just had my last guided trip a few days ago for the Spring 2018- core season and will now have time to write some posts about the birding-highlights.
+Just had my last guided trip a few days ago for the Spring 2018- core season.

-To share a first favourite photo: Little Owl , 16/5 near Agia Paraskevi- we had 5 different individuals during our birding that morning!
+To share my most favourite photo: Little Owl , 16/5 near Agia Paraskevi- we had 5 different individuals during our birding that morning!
 The Owl was standing under a barn roof and then flew into a nearby tree.
 We were trying to re-spotted and Frank had to state: “It is in the middle parts of the tree, right next to the Donkey’s ears”!!!

 Konstantine, an experienced birder from Germany, wanted to see the Kruper’s Nuthatch and some waders.
 The plan was to visit the pine forest around Mikri Limni and then as many wetlands as we could.

 We started from the Kalloni Salt Pans south parts, then continued to the pine forest and followed the coastline from Skala Polichnitos to the north back in the wetlands of the west parts of Skala Kallonis.
 For the end a route within the pasture land and olive groves around Agia Paraskevi.

 We managed to see 80 different bird species, having as highlights: KRUPER’S NUTHATCH (in two distinct breeding territories), Western Rock Nuthatch, MASKED and Woodchat Shrike, Purple Heron, Glosy Ibis, LITTLE CRAKES, a single BLACK-WINGED flying among 11 COLLARED PRANTICOLES, Curlew and Marsh Sandpiper, Temminck’s Stints, STONE CURLEWS, Whiskered Tern, PALLID HARRIER, Short-toed Eagles etc.

 Hanna and Emil, South African birders, had a full-day trip around the island to enjoy the most of the birds of Europe.